 Analyzing Your Fundraising Results

-Once you’ve analyzed the data, it’s time to share it with your team and reflect on the campaign.
+Once you’ve analyzed your data, it’s time to share it with your team and reflect on the campaign.
 Debrief everyone on the results, then have an honest discussion about the campaign and how it went.

 You may also want to conduct a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis, either with the team as a whole or each area of the team individually.
 This will show how you can improve your strategy for next year, and develop your team in any areas they struggled with.

-Thank Your Year-End Donors
+Thank Your Financial Donors

 Thank Your Staff & Volunteers

-Your donors aren’t the only people who deserve a thank you!
+Your donors aren’t the only people who deserve a thank-you!
 Be sure to thank your team of staff and/or volunteers for sticking with it during the notoriously stressful year-end appeal season.
 Praise them for the success of this year’s campaign—and take some time to celebrate!
 Pulling off a year-end campaign is hard work, and you’ll want your team to stick around for next year.

 Building New Year Momentum